FAQ for Information Technology

 How do I access AJMLS exam software?

 The AJMLS exam software is located on the school’s website.
-Just click on the “Technology” tab under “Student Services” and select “AJMLS Software.”
+Just click on the “Technology” tab under “Student Affairs and Pro Bono Programs” and select “AJMLS Software.”

 What kinds of software are available to AJMLS students?